 Things I say: Oh my word!/OMW!

-Skills: writer, lost item finder, uncanny knack for remembering people's names whom I've only met once, gift-giving - I buy Christmas and birthday gifts year-round
+Skills: writer, lost item finder, uncanny knack for remembering people's names whom I've only met once, gift-giving - I buy Christmas gifts year-round

 I love: Sci-fi, LEGOs, reading, hiking the 'M' with my kids, and travel

 Tracy Pohndorf, MFA, is the Program Director at Living Art.
 From a very young age Tracy was drawn to making art and has maintained this relationship throughout her life for many reasons: for fun, for refuge, for clarity and for strength.
 Clay has been her medium of choice and she thinks playing with clay is one of the perfectly messiest and relaxing things you could ever do.
 Tracy’s in her 6th year at Living Art and couldn’t be happier to be working at a place where art feeds the soul and is seen as a part of everyday life and health.
 She considers the best part of the job to be holding a space where people can discover the power and practice of creativity.